tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/产品简介/互动直播解决方案_intl_en.md

 <td><ul style="margin:0">
 <li>The MLVB SDK offers publishing and playback capabilities on multiple mainstream platforms including Android, iOS, H5 pages, and WeChat Mini Program. </li>
 <li>Powered by YouTu’s technologies, the MLVB SDK supports facial feature recognition, real-time beauty filters, animated stickers, and other special effects.</li>
+<li>Connection between anchors and audience members is established over RTMP, allowing low-latency mic connect and interaction.</li>
 <li>For the billing of the MLVB SDK, please see <a href="https://intl.cloud.tencent.com/document/product/1071/38114">Purchase Guide</a>.</li>
+<li>You can use the <a href="https://intl.cloud.tencent.com/document/product/1071/38147">trial demo</a> to try MLVB features.</li>
-<li>For more information on the mic connect feature of the MLVB SDK, please see <a href="https://intl.cloud.tencent.com/document/product/1071/39888">Mic Connect</a>.</li>
+<li>For more information on the mic connect feature of the MLVB SDK, please see <a href="https://intl.cloud.tencent.com/document/product/1071/42210">Mic Connect</a>.</li>
 </ul></td>
 </tr><tr>
 <td>CSS</td>